aminrj/aminrj.github.io/_posts/2024-08-21-api-security-considerations.md

   resources, ensuring fair access for all legitimate users and ensuring availability.

-## Developing Secure REST APIs
+## Developing secure REST APIs

-REST APIs are well-suited for a wide range of applications, particularly in web and cloud-based environments, but also introduce specific security considerations that need to be addressed during development.
+REST APIs work well across web and cloud environments, but they introduce specific security considerations worth addressing early.
+Here's what matters most.

-This section explores key strategies to protect your APIs from common vulnerabilities, such as injection attacks, improper input validation, and denial of service (DoS) attacks.

-### Preventing Injection Attacks
+### Preventing injection attacks

-Injection attacks remain a significant threat to software security.

-They occur when unvalidated user input is incorporated directly into dynamic commands or queries, allowing attackers to control the executed code.
+Injection attacks happen when unvalidated user input gets incorporated directly into dynamic commands or queries, letting attackers control what gets executed.

-To prevent injection attacks:
+To prevent this:

 - **Prepared Statements:** Use APIs that support prepared statements, where user inputs are clearly separated from dynamic code.
 This ensures that the database